Is there air conditioning?

 Several computer labs on campus, including locations in Hayes and Welch Halls as well as Beeghly Library, are available to all students 24 hours a day, 7 days a week.
 For more information, go to the Information Services Self-Help Site.

 Yes, the entire campus is wireless.
 Once you arrive on campus you can receive the wireless signal and log onto the network using your OWU (email) username and password.
-You may also have the option to hard-wire connect in individual rooms in some residential halls, fraternity houses, and Small Living Units (SLUs).
-In Austin Manor and certain other buildings, individual rooms are not wired.
-These facilities may have campus-wired, public-access computers available for your convenience.
+You may also have the option to hard-wire connect in individual rooms in some residential halls, fraternity houses, and Small Living Units.
+(Not available in Stuyvesant Hall, 4, 23, and 35 Williams Drive, or 119 Oak Hill Avenue.)
 For more information, go to the Information Services Self-Help Site.

 OWU has entered into partnership with GovConnection to make high-quality laptops, desktops, and other computer equipment available for purchase by OWU students, faculty, and staff as well as their families.
 To learn more about this program, go to the OWU GovConnection website.